browserengineering/book/book/text.md

 Summary
 =======

-The last chapter introduced a browser that laid out characters in a grid.
+The previous chapter introduced a browser that laid out characters in a grid.
 Now it does standard English text layout, so:

-- text is laid out word-by-word;
+- text is laid out word by word;
 - lines are split at word boundaries;
 - text can be bold or italic;
 - and text of different sizes can be mixed.